 On April 7, 2013, the Company's Board of Directors authorized a new share repurchase program for the repurchase of up to \$200.0 million of the Company's outstanding common stock (the "April 2013 Repurchase Plan").
-During the year ended December 31, 2013, the Company purchased 0.951 million shares of common stock at an average purchase price of \$56.98 per share for a total amount of \$54.2 million (excluding broker commissions).
+During the year ended December 31, 2014, no shares of common stock were purchased under the April 2013 Repurchase Plan.
+During the year ended December 31, 2013, the Company purchased 0.951 million shares of common stock under the April 2013 Repurchase Plan at an average purchase price of \$56.98 per share for a total amount of \$54.2 million (excluding broker commissions).

-During the year ended December 31, 2013, 1,415 shares were purchased from employees in lieu of cash payments for options exercised or withholding taxes due for a total amount of \$0.1 million.
-While such purchases are considered common stock repurchases, they are not counted as purchases against the Company's authorized share repurchase programs, including the November 2012 Repurchase Plan and the April 2013 Repurchase Plan.
+During the year ended December 31, 2014, 0.09 million shares were purchased from employees in lieu of cash payments for options exercised or withholding taxes due for a total amount of \$8.2 million.
+While such purchases are considered common stock repurchases, they are not counted as purchases against the Company's authorized share repurchase programs, including the April 2013 Repurchase Plan.

-12. STOCK-BASED COMPENSATION
+13. STOCK-BASED COMPENSATION

-The Company has two stock-based compensation plans under which shares were available for grant at December 31, 2013: the Monster Beverage Corporation 2011 Omnibus Incentive Plan (the "2011 Omnibus Incentive Plan") and the 2009 Monster Beverage Corporation Stock Incentive Plan for Non-Employee Directors (the "2009 Directors Plan").
+The Company has two stock-based compensation plans under which shares were available for grant at December 31, 2014: the Monster Beverage Corporation 2011 Omnibus Incentive Plan (the "2011 Omnibus Incentive Plan") and the 2009 Monster Beverage Corporation Stock Incentive Plan for Non-Employee Directors (the "2009 Directors Plan").

 The 2011 Omnibus Incentive Plan permits the granting of options, stock appreciation rights, restricted stock, restricted stock units, performance awards and other stock-based awards up to an aggregate of 14,500,000 shares of the common stock of the Company to employees or consultants of the Company and its subsidiaries.
 Shares authorized under the 2011 Omnibus Incentive Plan are reduced by 2.16 shares for each share granted or issued with respect to a Full Value Award.
 A Full Value Award is an award other than an incentive stock option, a non-qualified stock option, or a stock appreciation right, which is settled by the issuance of shares.
 Options granted under the 2011 Omnibus Incentive Plan may be incentive stock options under Section 422 of the Internal Revenue Code, as amended, or non-qualified stock options.
 The Compensation Committee of the Board of Directors (the "Compensation Committee") has sole and exclusive authority to grant stock awards to all employees who are not new hires and to all new hires who are subject to Section 16 of the Exchange Act.
-The Compensation Committee and the Executive Committee of the Board of Directors (the "Executive Committee") each independently has the authority to grant stock awards to new hires who are not Section 16 employees.
-Awards granted by the Executive Committee are not subject to approval or ratification by the Board or the Compensation Committee.
-Options granted under the 2011 Omnibus Incentive Plan generally vest over a fiveyear period from the grant date and are generally exercisable up to 10 years after the grant date.
-As of December 31, 2013, 2,745,630 shares of the Company's common stock have been granted, net of cancellations, and 10,727,561 shares of the Company's common stock remain available for grant under the 2011 Omnibus Incentive Plan.
+The Compensation Committee of the Board of Directors (the "Executive Committee") each independently has the authority to grant stock awards to new hires who are not Section 16 employees.
+Awards granted by the